v411e/hasswebhookbot/README.md

 - Create client and instance in Maubot Manager
 - Configure instance `base_url`
 - Invite your client into a room
-- Use `!ha` to get your own `WEBHOOK_URL` and a generated yaml snippet for the webhook setup in your homeassistant instance.
+- Use `!ha` to get the `WEBHOOK_URL` of your room and generate a YAML snippet for the configuration of your homeassistant instance.

 `configuration.yaml` on HA (don't forget to reload):
 ```yaml